 While TINE’s digital transformation journey is just getting started, the lessons they’ve learned so far have put them on the path to success.
 Namely:

-🔑 Tools that offer quick-time-to-value are essential for getting digital transformation underway.
+- 🔑 Quick-time-to-value is essential to get digital transformation started.
 Between employee surveys and automation capabilities, Ardoq enables TINE to collect information fast—and update continuously as it changes to maintain an up-to-date model of the enterprise.

-🔑 As the enterprise evolves, flexibility is vital for effectively adapting in stride.
-Because business goals and circumstances change naturally over time, EA plans set in stone can stunt growth at scale.
-Instead, architects must embrace change and arm themselves with an EA platform that allows them to tweak and adapt their models in reflection.
+- 🔑 As the enterprise evolves, flexibility is vital.
+Because business goals and circumstances change naturally over time, architects must embrace change and arm themselves with an EA platform to tweak and adapt their models in reflection.

-🔑 Communication across the organization unlocks EA’s full potential.
-Whether sourcing data to kick off a change project or to relay its progress to business leaders, having the tools to facilitate communication and collaboration through the EA journey unites TINE’s colleagues and helps advance initiatives faster.
+- 🔑 Communicate across the organization to realize EA’s full potential.
+A platform must facilitate communication and collaboration.
+This advances initiatives faster.
 Especially when engaging stakeholders, Ardoq allows architects to present data through the unique viewpoints that matter to them and secure their trust.